michellesh/quartz/content/write-your-own-led-code/setup-environment.md

 Arduino IDE has two versions, Arduino IDE 2 and Legacy IDE (1.8.X).
 I recommend the newer version because it's nicer and fancier!
 But the newer one does have operating system requirements, so the old version is great too if your operating system is too outdated for the new one.

 - [Arduino IDE 2 software download page](https://www.arduino.cc/en/software#future-version-of-the-arduino-ide) (recommended!)
-  - Also if you want: [Arduino's step-by-step guide on downloading and installing Arduino IDE 2!](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing)
+  - Also if you you'd like, [Arduino has a guide on downloading and installing Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing)
 - [Legacy IDE (1.8.X) software download page](https://www.arduino.cc/en/software#legacy-ide-18x)

 Once you have the Arduino IDE installed, start it, and it should look like this: